ahme-dev/tryresult/README.md

 ![preview picture](./preview.png)

-Under 400 bytes and with no dependencies, TryResult only provides you with more elegant error handling and gives you functions that act as wrappers and catch errors in your own functions.
+Under 650 bytes (minified and gzipped) and with no dependencies, TryResult only provides you with more elegant error handling and gives you functions that act as wrappers and catch errors in your own functions.

 ## Install